pinojs/pino/docs/asynchronous.md

 * See [`pino.destination`](/docs/api.md#pino-destination)
 * `pino.destination` is implemented on [`sonic-boom` ⇗](https://github.com/mcollina/sonic-boom).

-## Caveats

-This has a couple of important caveats:

-* 4KB of spare RAM will be needed for logging
-* As opposed to the default mode, there is not a one-to-one relationship between calls to logging methods (e.g. `logger.info`) and writes to a log file
-* There is a possibility of the most recently buffered log messages being lost (up to 4KB of logs)
-  * For instance, a power cut will mean up to 4KB of buffered logs will be lost

-So in summary, use asynchronous logging only when performing an extreme amount of logging, and it is acceptable to potentially lose the most recent logs.

-* Pino will register handlers for the following process events/signals so that Pino can flush the asynchronous logger buffer:

-  + `beforeExit`
-  + `exit`
-  + `uncaughtException`
-  + `SIGHUP`
-  + `SIGINT`
-  + `SIGQUIT`
-  + `SIGTERM`

-  In all of these cases, except `SIGHUP`, the process is in a state that it *must* terminate.
-Thus, if an `onTerminated` function isn't registered when constructing a Pino instance (see [pino#constructor](api.md#constructor)), then Pino will invoke `process.exit(0)` when no error has occurred, or `process.exit(1)` otherwise.
-If an `onTerminated` function is supplied, it is the responsibility of the `onTerminated` function to manually exit the process.

-  In the case of `SIGHUP`, we will look to see if any other handlers are registered for the event.
-If not, we will proceed as we do with all other signals.
-If there are more handlers registered than just our own, we will simply flush the asynchronous logging buffer.

 ### AWS Lambda

 On AWS Lambda we recommend to call `dest.flushSync()` at the end